Watches and warnings issued: Snow squalls bring even more snow to central Ontario

 Parts of the region could see 15 centimetres of snow every 12 hours thanks to snow squalls.

-A snow squall warning has been issued for areas around Barrie, Collingwood and Hillsdale.
 Environment Canada says squalls aren’t expected to weaken until Wednesday.

 A snow squall watch is also in place for: